-Financial responsibility is something which parents can pass on to their kids.
-Having a clear perspective on personal wealth helps the young ones in self management and planning ahead.
+Financial responsibility is something that parents can pass on to their kids.
+Having a clear perspective on personal wealth helps the young ones in self-management and planning ahead.
 What are some hands-on ways that kids can learn about money?
 Here are some activities and practices that some parents use out there.

 Young kids below 5 years old

 Children learn by observation and repetition.
 Simple activities include exercises to identify and sort coins and dollars as well as practice putting money into a piggy bank. *(For young children to manage money, they must be past the age of putting things into their mouth).

 2. Playing Store and Price matching

 To play store, accumulate some empty grocery items and tag them with prices.
 Give your child a basket and play cashier.
 For older kids, they can even draw up a shopping list or create promotions for the store items.
 For the price matching, draw some items on a set of cards with their prices on another set of cards.
 Mix them up and let your child match them.
 For example ruler ($0.50), bread ($2.00), fan ($60), computer ($2000).

 Kids aged 5 to 9 years old

 The ideal time to start allowances is around the age of 5-6 when kids recognise that money is a mode of exchange.
 Establish the grounds of the freedom in their allowance.
 For example, they can only use what is left after they save, they must inform the parents before buying the item they decided on.
 Some parents up the game by matching the amount saved.
 For example, if the bicycle they want costs $80, the child can save $40 and the parents can match the same.
 This ties the short-term savings to some goal.
 The child will also learn how to handle expectations and learn about choices.
 If he/she wants to spend $10 on some fancy pencil box, then it will take longer to get that bicycle.